-As you grow, take the time to understand your unit economics.
+As we grow, take the time to understand unit economics.

 Here is a story…1